-NOAH LATIF LAMP CHEMTRAIL
+NOAH LATIF LAMP CHEMTRAILS

 NOAH LATIF LAMP

+Two years after his exhibition MISSING at Tommy Simoens Gallery in Antwerp, Noah Latif Lamp presents a new series of paintings, initiated during a recent stay between the former Gulf of Mexico and the Caribbean Sea.
 This displacement is not merely biographical, but symptomatic of a broader condition that continues to inform Lamp’s practice.
-The paintings emerge from a world increasingly shaped by crisis, control, and the lingering effects of emergency governance.
+His paintings emerge from a world increasingly shaped by crisis, control, and the lingering effects of emergency governance.

-If the state of exception, as described by Giorgio Agamben and discussed in relation to Lamp’s work in the catalogue of his exhibition MISSING, reorganises law, bodies, and behaviour, it also recalibrates perception itself.
+If the state of exception, as described by Giorgio Agamben, reorganises law, bodies, and behaviour, it also recalibrates perception itself.
 Living under conditions of permanent emergency does not merely exhaust political agency; it alters how the world is seen.
 Images become unstable, potentially incriminating, or retrospectively dangerous.
-A small boat at sea can no longer be read innocently; even its mere appearance risks being framed as a threat – and instantly instrumentalised in a larger political scheme, particularly in the Caribbean.
+A small boat at sea can no longer be read innocently; even its mere appearance risks being framed as a threat – and instantly instrumentalised in a larger political scheme, particularly right now in the Caribbean.
 Visibility itself becomes suspect.
-The exception no longer needs to be declared — it is absorbed into the act of looking.
+The exception no longer needs to be declared – it is absorbed into the act of looking.
+Within this climate, shaped by decades of securitisation and accelerated in Trump’s America into a radically mediatised vernacular of paranoia and mistrust, even the sky loses its neutrality.
+What once functioned as background – atmospheric, continuous, indifferent – becomes a charged surface onto which ideology, fear, and suspicion are projected.

 About Noah Latif Lamp